 To make matters worse, these chemicals go down the drain where they eventually make their way into the ecosystem, contaminating groundwater, rivers, and oceans and negatively impacting wildlife.

-Our once-pristine, beautiful planet is gradually becoming a toxic waste dump, thanks to human activity such as agribusiness and plastic pollution, and toxic residues from cleaning products – referred to hazardous materials or HazMat at waste facilities – are poisoning the air, water, and soil.
+Our once-pristine planet is gradually becoming a toxic waste dump due to various human activities such as agribusiness and plastic pollution, and toxic residues from cleaning products – referred to hazardous materials or HazMat at waste facilities – are poisoning the air, water, and soil.

 Luckily, we can opt out of using these eco-nasty products by choosing natural instead.
-But before you head over to Whole Foods get some “organic” replacements for your toxic cleaning products, here’s some buyer beware info.
+But before you head over to Whole Foods get some replacements for your toxic cleaning products, buyer beware!

-So if you can’t trust “green,” “natural,” or “organic” companies to sell un-harmful products, then who can you trust?
+So if you can’t trust so-called green, natural, or organic companies to sell un-harmful products, then who can you trust?
 You can trust yourself, and more specifically you can trust your gut instinct.
-That’s pretty much it.

 These days, whenever I consider purchasing a product from a company I haven’t bought from before, I take in their graphic design – is it overly-polished, contrived, or gimmicky? – the copy on their website – does it come across as disingenuous or scammy? and just the overall vibe that I get from them.
-And then I check in with my gut, and I ask myself 1. are they trustworthy and 2. are they providing a worthwhile product.
-Finally, I read the ingredients and look up any words or terms I haven’t heard before.
+I try to make sure to read the ingredients and look up any words or terms I haven’t heard before.
 If I buy something that seems to have a synthetic, un-natural scent then I don’t get it again.